GeorginaCarlisle/inspiring-young-writers/README.md

 "As the parent of a registered user I am informed of any profile changes my child makes and my consent to any changes is required, so that I can continue to support my child."

 These user stories were left for future development of the project due to time constraits and the need to prioritise other features.
 Should a user wish to delete their details then they will be able to directly contact the site owner via the contact form, with the site owner then being able to remove their account via the admin interface.

+#### Admin interface

+The current admin interface is the default interface provided by Django with only very basic customisation.
+In future a custom interface will be built making it easier for the admin to carry out their tasks as well as adding further functionality to automise some of the processes.
+This has been left for future development due to the large amount of work needed to achieve this and the small initial gain when the platform has very few users.

 [Return to contents list](#contents)